wangyuanzhe90/wangyuanzhe90.github.io/_posts/2024-09-18-Appointment.md

   - category2
 ---

-I join Shandong University, China, as a full Professor of Robotics and AI.
+I joined Shandong University, China, as a full Professor of Robotics and AI.